YCSU/Udacity_SDC_P3_Behavioral-Cloning/README.md

 <img src="./images/Architecture.PNG" width=500/>

-It is an eight-layers convolunal networtk.
+It is an eight-hidden-layers convolunal networtk.
 The first part is two 5x5x32 convolutional layers followed by a 2x2 maxpooling layer, and the second part is two 3x3x64 convolutional layers followed by a 2x2 maxpooling layer.
 The final part is two fully-connected layers.
 ReLU is the activation function for each layer, and the dropout is used for reducing the overfitting.

 Here is an example of the features extracted by the convolutional layers.